 Corona Virus Update:

 We realize the importance of alcoholics meeting together for fellowship and mutual aid; we also recognize that with the current pandemic concerns, we need to be cautious, and adhere to the rules of the facilities where we meet.
 We will try to keep everyone informed as best we can as meeting locations close, meetings and events are postponed, and any other such news.
 Please CLICK HERE for the latest information we have.
-As our office is temporarily closed but we are still providing services and have expenses, if you wish to contribute on-line, CLICK HERE to support us.
+As our office is reducing its hours of operation, but we are still providing services and have expenses, if you wish to contribute on-line, CLICK HERE to support us.

 If you know of a meeting or facility that is not on this list, PLEASE inform us, so we can keep the public up to date; we understand that our meetings are autonomous, and some will choose to close, while many (even those in churches that have suspended services) will remain open.
 Thanks!

 12734 Kenwood Lane, Suite 72, Fort Myers, FL 33907

 The Lee County Area Intergroup meeting is held on the 3rd Thursday of the month at 6:30 pm at Covenant Presbyterian Church, 2439 McGregor Blvd, Fort Myers, FL.
 New Reps meet at 6:00 pm, prior to the 6:30 meeting.
 This meeting is temporarily being held on-line as a zoom meeting; e-mail us for further information.